 Thames and colleagues (2017), published in the Journal of Traumatic Stress, found that cumulative lifetime trauma exposure was significantly associated with somatic symptom severity, with PTSD symptoms and depression partially mediating that relationship.
 The more adverse experiences a person has absorbed, and the less those experiences have been processed, the more the body bears the weight.

-For many high-achieving women, the body’s symptoms arrive at precisely the moment when the external performance is at its peak.
+For many driven, ambitious women, the body’s symptoms arrive at precisely the moment when the external performance is at its peak.
 The promotion happens, the business launches successfully, and then—almost immediately—the migraines become unbearable, or the autoimmune condition flares, or the insomnia becomes impossible to manage.
 This is not coincidence.
 This is the body, finally given a slightly less urgent external task, redirecting its attention to the internal emergency that has been waiting.

 The Mind-Body Loop: Why Awareness Alone Doesn’t Fix It